A note on eigenvalue bounds for non-compact manifolds: Introduction

 \begin{thm}[Donnelly/Li] Let $ M $ be a complete simply connected negatively curved Riemannian manifold.
 If $ K_{r}\to-\infty $ as $ r\to\infty $, then $ \Delta $ has purely discrete spectrum. \end{thm}

-In this note we give an upper bound on the eigenvalues $ \lm_{k} $, $ k\ge0 $, (listed with increasing order and counting multiplicities) in terms of $ k^{2} $ under the assumption of the theorem above.
+In this note we give an upper bound on the eigenvalues $ \lm_{k} $ (listed with increasing order and counting multiplicities) in terms of $ k^{2} $ and specific geometric data of the manifold.
 While this bound is a classical result in the case of compact manifolds, it stands in clear contrast to case of Laplacians on graphs.
 Indeed, for graphs any asymptotics of eigenvalues can occur, see e.g. \cite{BGK15}.